 We believe this simple pattern, outlined in Acts 2:42, provides a healthy model for the church today.
 As is true of each believer, each church family should have a specific and unique ministry area.
-Foundational to our fellowship is the constant and unwavering commitment to prioritize these aspects of church body life:
+Foundational to our fellowship is the constant and unwavering commitment to prioritize the following aspects of church body life.

 The Bible is Gods Word (I Tim 3:16).
 We teach the greatest book ever written, cover to cover, book by book, chapter by chapter, and verse by verse.